AlexiCoard/flutter_feed/README.md

 ## TODO

  - Do we keep the abstract feed interface ?
- - Twitter feed todo : better images ? better border between tweets ?
+ - Twitter feed todo : better images ?
+Better borders ?
+Wrap this in refreshIndicator
  - Load credentials from file (inject in constructor, env var ?)
  - More feeds : Medium, other ?
  - ~~Make some real widget~~